 There are a lot of old refrigerators out there as a result of this philosophy, and many of them are 20, 30, or even 40 years old.
 In fact, there are more than 27 million pre-1993 refrigerators still in use, and about 26 percent of all U.S. homes have a second refrigerator, according to 2009 study by the U.S. Department of Energy.

-Unfortunately, old refrigerators that keep on working are a big problem for consumers, as well as for utilities, which are trying to avoid having build new power plants to handle the growing demand for electricity.
+Unfortunately, old refrigerators that keep on working are a big problem for consumers, as well as for utilities, which are trying to avoid having to build new power plants to handle the growing demand for electricity.
 Old refrigerators are terribly inefficient, and can use up to four times the amount of energy as a modern, energy-efficient model for the same amount of cooling.
-Hanging on to that old refrigerator costs consumers a lot of money — between $150 and $200 a month — and pulls a lot of electricity from power grids like the one owned by Pennsylvania utility PECO Energy Co.
+Hanging on to that old refrigerator costs consumers a lot of money — between $150 and $200 a year — and pulls a lot of electricity from power grids like the one owned by Pennsylvania utility PECO Energy Co.

 PECO Helping Customers Save Energy